 In conventional BTL properties, finding a new tenant to move into your property when a former tenant vacates can be a lengthy process.
 During the vacant period, you collect no rent and cashflow soon dries up.
 This is disastrous for those intending to live off the earnings from their property investments.
 However, in an HMO property, if one tenant leaves, you will still have an income from the tenants who remain.

 The other advantage of having a number of individual tenants in your property is that if one fails to pay their rent, the effect is somewhat mitigated by the payments of the other tenants.
 Your risk is spread and cashflow can therefore remain relatively constant.

 Demand for HMOs

-Investors should look to invest in HMO properties in areas heavily populated with students and young professionals, where there is an exceptionally high demand for this type of property.
+Investors should look to invest in high yield properties in areas heavily populated with students and young professionals, where there is an exceptionally high demand for this type of property.
 The number of students in university is at an all time high and the demand for such properties is only set for further growth.

 How Mistoria Group Can Help

 If you are interested in the HMO rental market, come and speak to the experts in buy-to-let investment, Liverpool, Bolton and Salford based Mistoria Group.
 We can answer any questions you have.
 Contact us now on 0800 500 3015.